 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), individuals who struggle with heroin addiction often face additional challenges, including unemployment, strained relationships, and legal issues.
 Many also experience co-occurring mental health disorders, which can worsen without proper treatment.

 The longer heroin abuse continues, the harder it becomes to regain stability.
-At Red Ribbon Recovery Colorado, we focus on restoring your overall well-being by treating both addiction and any co-occurring conditions through a personalized, integrated approach to care.
+As a premier heroin treatment center Colorado families rely on, we focus on restoring your overall well-being by treating both addiction and any co-occurring conditions through a personalized, integrated approach to care.

 Opioid use and the risk of overdose